 This innovative, three-week program not only provides students with a broad introduction to the field of psychology, but it also gives participants the opportunity to learn how to design and execute research projects.

-In the mornings, you will attend seminars on Boston University's Charles River Campus, engaging in psychology coursework and developing important research skills.
-You will also explore career paths available to those majoring in psychology.
-In the afternoons, you will work in teams to design and carry out your own experiments, under the supervision of instructors from the Department of Psychological & Brain Sciences at BU's College of Arts & Sciences (CAS).
+You will spend each morning attending seminars in psychology coursework to help you develop important research skills.
+You will also gain exposure to the types of career paths available to those majoring in psychology-related fields.
+In the afternoons, you will work in teams to design and carry out your own experiments under the supervision of BU instructors.
+You and your team members will collect and analyze data in the field, as research psychologists typically do.
 You and your fellow team members will collect and analyze data in the field, as research psychologists typically do.
 At the end of the three weeks, you will be able to present the findings of your experiments to your peers and other members of the BU community.